yapweijun1996/AI-Code-Editor-v5/README.md

 *   **Monaco Editor**: Integrates the same powerful editor used in VS Code, providing a rich and familiar coding environment with syntax highlighting and advanced editing features.
 *   **Gemini AI Agent**: A stateful AI assistant powered by the Google Gemini API with official tool-calling capabilities.
 The agent can understand context, use tools, and assist with tasks like code generation, file manipulation, and project-wide searches.
 *   **Resizable Panels**: A flexible UI with resizable panels for the file tree, editor, and AI chat.
-*   **Tabbed File Management**: Open, close, and switch between multiple files in a familiar tabbed interface.
+*   **Intelligent Tab Management**: Open, close, and switch between multiple files.
+The system is smart enough to recognize already-open files and simply switch to the correct tab instead of creating duplicates.
+*   **Automatic File Opening**: When the AI agent reads, creates, or rewrites a file, it is automatically opened or focused, providing immediate visibility into the agent's actions.
+*   **AST-Powered Code Analysis**: The AI can parse JavaScript code into an Abstract Syntax Tree (AST), enabling a deep, structural understanding of the code for more precise refactoring and analysis.
 *   **Multimodal Input**: The AI chat supports both text and image uploads, allowing you to ask questions about visual content.
 *   **Multiple Agent Modes**: Switch between different AI modes (`Code`, `Plan`, `Search`) to tailor the agent's behavior to your specific needs.
-*   **Automatic File Opening**: When the AI agent reads, creates, or rewrites a file, it will automatically be opened in a new tab, providing immediate visibility into the agent's actions.
-*   **AST-Powered Code Analysis**: The AI can parse JavaScript code into an Abstract Syntax Tree (AST), enabling a deep, structural understanding of the code for more precise refactoring and analysis.

 ---